mushis/qwskins/README.md

 New and old skins, for both the new and regular player model.

-choose a skin for you or your team! make your own, oh and how about distinguising enemies during the game?
+choose a skin for you or your team! make your own, oh and how about distinguishing enemies during the game?
 You got it right here.
 ![Overview screenshot.
 Most skins are not shown!](https://github.com/mushis/qwskins/blob/master/welcome.png)

 # usage